jacques-saraydaryan/DeepPoseIdentification/README.md

 ## Neural Network

-We are using Keras to construct our deepLearning algorithm.
+We are using Keras with tensorflow backend to build our deep learning algorithm.

 ### Choice of Neural network technolgy